 From time to time, the fair value of assets associated with individual, donor-restricted endowment funds may fall below historical dollar value (the aggregate value of all contributions to an endowment fund at the time they were made).
 These deficiencies result from unfavorable market fluctuations, continued appropriations for certain programs that were deemed prudent by the Board of Trustees and administrative fees.
-The total amount of deficiencies of this nature as of June 30, 2014 and 2013 was \$2,883,598 and \$17,101,551, respectively and is classified as part of unrestricted net assets on the accompanying statement of activities.
-The recovery of previous losses of \$14,217,953 for the year ended June 30, 2014 is reported in the accompanying statement of activities.
+The total amount of deficiencies of this nature as of June 30, 2015 and 2014 was \$10,414,201 and \$2,883,598, respectively and is classified as part of unrestricted net assets on the accompanying statement of activities.
+Losses of \$7,530,603 for the year ended June 30, 2015 are reported in the accompanying statement of activities.